akkadotnet/akka.net/docs/articles/streams/basics.md

 A processing stage with _exactly one input_, requesting and accepting data elements possibly slowing down the upstream producer of elements

 **Flow**
-A processing stage which has _exactly one input and output_, which connects its up- and downstreams by transforming the data elements flowing through it.
+A processing stage which has _exactly one input and output_, which connects its up- and down-streams by transforming the data elements flowing through it.

 **RunnableGraph**
 A Flow that has both ends "attached" to a `Source` and `Sink` respectively, and is ready to be `run()`.